datkumar/Configs/Fedora/README.md

 - Text Editor is `gnome-text-editor` instead of `gedit`

+- Use two fingers on touchpad for [Right-click](https://discussion.fedoraproject.org/t/right-click-of-touchpad-does-not-working/70181)

 - Java is already installed as `openjdk-17`.
 But it has **JREs** NOT **JDKs** (`java` command works but `javac` doesn't)

 - Python (`python3`, `python`) is already installed; but NOT pip (install `python3-pip` package)